ArchetypalTech/TheOrugginTrail/README.md

-# TheOrugginTrail ZorkMUD<>ZorkDojo
+# TheOrugginTrail
-A MUD (and eventually also Dojo) based Zork-like experiment in fully onchain text adventures, onchain games framework interoperability, and the engines that drive them.
+A MUD (and eventually also Dojo, World Engine, and who-knows) based Zork-like experiment in fully onchain text adventures, onchain games framework interoperability, and the engines that drive them.

 >        \/|
 >       /"" ;,_               _________